Schönbrunn Palace Tours:

 As far as European palaces go, Schönbrunn is the only one that is in the same league as France’s Versailles.
 The grounds of the current Palace have been used since the Middle Ages, but it was in 1569 when the Hapsburg royal family took control of the grounds that is officially turned into a royal property.
 For the first 200 years the Hapsburg’s owned the property each heir would tinker with the grounds, but none of them ever finished building true Estate.

 The Palace finally began to start hitting its potential in 1853 when Emperor Franz Joseph I, who was born in the Palace in 23 years earlier, married Elizabeth of Bavaria.
-Elizabeth also known as Sisi had a very keen eye for design and the motivation to spruce Schönbrunn Palace up better than ever.
-Elizabeth quickly come to beloved by the people of Austria for her individual sense of freedom and how beautiful she was.
+Elizabeth, who was known as Sisi, had a very keen eye for design and the motivation to spruce Schönbrunn Palace up better than ever.
+Elizabeth quickly came to be beloved by the people of Austria for her individual sense of freedom and how beautiful she was.
 In a moment of perfect timing during Sisi’s revamping of Schönbrunn Palace, Austria and Hungary joined as one empire in 1867 giving her an unlimited budget for remodeling any way she wanted.
-During the remodeling the Hapsburg’s built ornate carriages as well as a series of stately Imperial Apartments.
+During the remodeling, the Hapsburg’s built ornate carriages as well as a series of stately Imperial Apartments.
 Schönbrunn Palace even got its current yellow look thanks to a new coat of paint.
 Although it may seem that the gold paint was meant to be bold, it was actually used because it was the cheapest color of paint available.
 It turns out that even empresses with unlimited budgets can still care about making thrifty decisions.

 Since the height of the Hapsburg Dynasty, Schönbrunn has survived many political changes and even a WWII bomb that crashed through 3 floors but failed to explode.
 Today the giant 1,441 room palace has 40 rooms available to visit with a paid guided tour and pristine grounds that can be seen for free.
 Inside the rooms had been renovated to look like Maria Theresa and Sissi had just spruced them up yesterday.
 Our favorite places to see are the Small Gallery where the WWII Bomb crashed through, Neptune’s Fountain where you can walk behind a waterfall, Tiergarten Zoo from 1752 which is now the World’s oldest zoo, and the beautiful carriage museum.